aia-uclouvain/schlandals/README.md

 c Lines starting with `c` alone are comments. c The first line must be the head in the form of "p cnf <number variable> <number clauses>
 p cnf 16 11
-c Following the header, must be the definition of the distributions.
-Note that the lines starts with "c p distribution" which is similar to how weights are encoded in DIMACS (c p weight). c /!\ The definition of the distribution MUST be before the clauses and induce an implicit numbering on the variable.
-Below, the first distribution will have c variable with index 1 and 2.
-The second has the variables with index 3 and 4, etc. c p distribution 0.2 0.8 c p distribution 0.3 0.7 c p distribution 0.4 0.6
+c The distribution are defined by lines starting with "c p distribution" c Each value in a distribution is assigned to a variable, starting from 1.
+Hence, the first N variables c are used for the distributions. c p distribution 0.2 0.8 c p distribution 0.3 0.7 c p distribution 0.4 0.6